 Conservation requirements are considered as part of the cataloguing process, and when producing materials for reading room use, teaching and exhibitions.

 The University's Libraries, Museums and Galleries has a Business Continuity Group comprising senior staff from across the sections.
 It maintains risk registers and plans relevant to specific buildings and scenarios.
 The SC&A Disaster Plan is reviewed by this group, and is updated annually by the Head of SC&A, or more frequently as required.

 The Library has a contract with Harwell Drying and Restoration Services.
 A disaster kit is available in the SC&A store area and is monitored on a regular basis and supplies replaced as required.

 This policy was approved in June 2017 and will be reviewed annually.
-Revisions will be approved by the Library Leadership Team and the University’s Heritage, Arts and Culture Committee, as appropriate.
+Revisions will be approved by the Libraries, Museums & Galleries Executive Group and the University’s Heritage, Arts and Culture Committee, as appropriate.